RolfBremer/gloss-awe/README.md

 Automatically create a glossary in [typst](https://typst.app/).

-This typst component creates a glossary page from a given pool of potential glossary entries using only those entries, that are marked with the `gls` function in the document.
+This typst component creates a glossary page from a given pool of potential glossary entries using only those entries, that are marked with the `gls` or `gls-add` functions in the document.
+See sample-usage document for details.

 ⚠️ Typst is in beta and evolving, and this package evolves with it.
 As a result, no backward compatibility is guaranteed yet.
 Also, the package itself is under development